cc-ai/MUNIT/README.md

 Use `--resume` with the same `output_path` AND for now, for some reason, you need to use the **same name** for the config file...

 ### Test
-Use the config file saved along with the checkpoint for the generator.
-Select one input folder containing several images and a style image from the flooded domain.
+Select one input folder containing several images that you would like to flood and a style image from the flooded domain.
 The style of the latter will be applied to input images et saved in output_folder.
+Use the config file saved along with the checkpoints.
+Checkpoint is the path to the generator checkpoint.
 ```
 python test.py --configs/config.yaml --checkpoint model_name/checkpoints/gen_00205000.pt --input input_folder/ --output_folder output_folder/ --style style_image.jpg
 ```